robmoffat/markdown-cv/src/rob-moffat-tech-lead.md

 _Tech Lead in the Risk and PnL Reporting Team._

 - I developed and delivered a complete global redesign and rollout of Risk’s website in 5 regions using **Java Servlets, JSP and Sybase**, based on the Deutsche Look-And-Feel guidelines.
 I built a **JSP tag library** for all of the Deutsche interface elements, so other people could do the same with their websites.
-- I was tech lead and architect on the **MIS3 Project**, which was a risk and PnL aggregation and reporting tool that brought together daily valuations and risk together with trade details from a variety of different risk and trade sources for use by downstream groups (margin management, risk controlling, accounts etc).
+- I was tech lead and architect on the **MIS3 Project**, which was a risk and PnL aggregation and reporting tool.
-- MIS3 is notable because it used the *Inversion Of Control* pattern (which was new at the time) in the **Apache Avalon container** (a precursor to **Spring**).
-MIS3 was horizontally scalable, distributed and redundant.
+- MIS3 continues to be a key strategic system at Deutsche Bank.
+(Apparently, they’ve barely changed the code I wrote in 2004.)
 - Later on, I helped design an **Oracle data warehouse** for MIS3 data.
-- MIS3 continues to be a key strategic system at Deutsche Bank.
-Apparently, they’ve barely changed the code I wrote twelve years ago.

 [/block]